CarlWilliamsBristol/pxt-tm1650display/README.md

-## TM1650 4-digit 7-segment LED display driver
+## Titan Micro Electronics TM1650 4-digit 7-segment LED display driver

-This is a BBC micro:bit MakeCode extension and class to drive 4-digit 7-segment LED display based on the TM1650 chip.
+This is a BBC micro:bit MakeCode extension and class to drive 4-digit 7-segment LED display based on the Titan Micro Electronics TM1650 chip.
 Written for and tested with a "Gravity" branded unit from PiHut, see: https://thepihut.com/products/gravity-4-digit-red-seven-segment-led-display-module.
 Displays based on this or similar chips are available from various "maker" stores and they tend to be cheaper than typical I2C display modules.
 Display modules that also include push-buttons are available, but this extension does not support reading back push-button values (although it could readily be extended to do so).

 The TM1650 is intended for use in consumer electronics as a single display and push-button interface.
 It has a 2-wire serial interface clocked by the host that resembles I2C, but isn't.
 In particular, it has no device ID and it can't share a bus with other devices, not even other TM1650 devices, at least not without some additional hardware to mimic I2C type behaviour.
 If you hook one of these up to the I2C lines on a BBC micro:bit, the micro:bit hangs during startup because the TM1650 reacts with ACK bits as the micro:bit tries to query/configure other devices on the bus.